 Study the Market

-The first thing you should do in any endeavor is research, research, research.
+The first thing you should do before pursuing any new endeavor is research, research, research.
 If you’ve never bought a house or looked into the real estate market, I encourage you to start here.
-Each city and state has such different price points, taxes, and laws.
+Each city and state have different price points, taxes, and laws.
 It’s imperative you understand these things before you jump in.
 I encourage you to start the research on your own, but you should also be working with a good real estate agent, who will help you adapt to the market in your area.

 Don’t get caught up comparing the real estate in your area to the real estate in other areas you have no intention of moving to.
 Comparison will give you an unrealistic idea of what you can do and purchase where you’re at.